MarkJelic/TEC-1G/ROMs/MON3/api.md

 ![Debugger Screenshot](images/debugger.png)

-As this is a single-byte opcode F7H, it becomes very simple to insert this opcode into your program wherever a breakpoint is needed.
+As this is a single-byte (opcode F7H), it becomes very simple to insert this opcode into your program wherever a breakpoint is needed.
+Later on the opcode can be removed or simply replaced with NOP (opcode 00H) when no longer required.

 The debugger shows the state of the primary Z80 registers and the flags.
 If the flag letter is a capital, the flag is set; if lower case, flag is clear. x and y represent the two undefined bits of the flags register.
-Flages are showin in register bit-order, bit 7 (sign) down to bit 0 (Carry).
+Flags are shown in register-bit-order, bit 7 (sign) down to bit 0 (Carry).

 | Letter | Flag |
 | - | ---- |